Course description

 Instructor(s)

-Rebekah is the owner of Elucidate LLC, a compliance training and consulting company.
-Elucidate means to "make clear, explain, throw light upon", and describes Rebekah's desire to illuminate the complexities of compliance with passion and fun.
-She's created and produced a TRID music video parody and several Compliance Breakout escape rooms, which she frequently provides at state banking compliance conferences.
+Rebekah F Leonard, CRCM Rebekah is the owner of Elucidate LLC, a compliance training and consulting company.
+Elucidate means to “make clear, explain, throw light upon”, and describes Rebekah’s desire to illuminate the complexities of compliance with passion and fun.
+She’s created and produced a TRID music video parody and several Compliance Breakout escape rooms, which she frequently provides at state banking compliance conferences.
 She is an accomplished speaker and regularly provides webinars through BOL and Compliance Resource.
-Rebekah is the Director of Compliance for a $6 Billion community bank in Montana.
-She has been in the finance and banking industry since 1995, beginning in private-lending before settling into banking, where she's covered nearly all of it - from customer service and teller work, to loan processing and review, to security and business continuity, to ultimately overseeing CRA, BSA and all aspects of compliance as a senior leader.
+Rebekah is currently serving as the VP Director of Compliance for a $6 Billion community bank in Montana.
+She began her career in 1995 at a private lending company, but soon settled into banking, where she’s covered nearly all of it – customer service and teller work, loan processing and review, BSA, and security and business continuity.
+She now oversees CRA and all aspects of compliance as a senior leader.
 She has successfully navigated numerous FDIC Compliance, CRA, and BSA Exams.
-Rebekah has a bachelor's degree in Organizational Leadership from Chapman University (Magna cum Laude), attended the American Bankers Association National Compliance School in 2003, and has held her Certified Regulatory Compliance Manager designation since 2006.
-She actually likes compliance (really!) and enjoys sharing her passion of it with others.
+Rebekah has a bachelors’ degree in Organizational Leadership from Chapman University (Magna cum Laude), attended the American Bankers Association National Compliance School in 2003, and has held her Certified Regulatory Compliance Manager designation since 2006.
+She is a BOL Compliance Guru.

 Course curriculum